MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/tutorial-schema-design.md

 Filter attributes are attributes that can be used to filter entity data.

-We're designing for a library application that supports publication search by time and citation count.
-The numeric attributes that we want to enable filter capability can be the publication's **Year, CitationCount, EstimatedCitationCount**.
+We can make our library application support publication search by time and citation count easily by adding numberic filter operations to **Year**, **CitationCount**, and/or **EstimatedCitationCount**.

 ![year filter section snapshot](media/privateLibraryExampleApp-yearFilterSection.png)

 Depending on the filter UX we want to provide, we can add **equals** and/or **is_between** operations to the filterable numeric attributes.
+The example application UX only supports bolean based filtering and having only **equals** operation is enough.

 The following schema elements from  reflect the filterable numeric attributes: